tiwaa/Udacity-Intro-To-Programming-Nanodegree/README.md

-# 🌠Udacity Intro To Programming Nanodegr
+# 🌠Udacity Intro To Programming Nanodegree

 Program Scope: HTML, CSS, basic Python and basic JavaScript

-Duration: May - September 20
+Duration: May - September 2020

 Find the **core tenets** of the course 👇 below: